octo-technology/OpenTezos/docs/michelson/tutorial.md

 These `CDR` and `CAR` instructions are useful to retrieve a part of a _PAIR_.
 As seen in the "Smart contract" section, when invoking a smart contract, the initial stack is defined by a _PAIR_ containing the parameter of the invoked entrypoint and the current storage value.

-Now that we introduced basic instructions (like `CDR` and `PAIR`) we can explain the empty contracvt seen in the "Smart contract" section.
+Now that we introduced basic instructions (like `CDR` and `PAIR`) we can explain the empty contract seen in the "Smart contract" section.

 ```js
 parameter unit;